AusClimateService/npcp/reports/phase1/phase1_report.md

 if a method cannot adequately correct the very data it was trained upon, it is unlikely to be a useful method.
-Conversely, if a method performs too well on the calibration task, this can in some cases be an indication of over-fitting.
+Conversely, if a method performs too well on the calibration task, this might be an indication of over-fitting.
 In other words,
 validating a bias correction method on the same data that was used to calibrate the method can give the impression that the method is more skilful than it actually is.